 Goal: To IgniteThe foundation of the RTKids program, PS Broadway, is a 15-week, in-school program designed to introduce students to American musical theater.
 Every fifth grade class at participating schools receives in-depth exposure to the theatrical arts in the heart of the city where Broadway was born.
-This program is provided at no cost to the students or schools.
+This program is provided at no cost or at a highly subsidized rate to ensure equitable access to all students and schools.

 We’re rehearsing for life.
 Rosie O'Donnell

-PS Broadway is supported, in part, by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs.
+PS Broadway is supported, in part, by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, and the New York City Department of Cultural Affairs.